Skip to main content

 • graphics

-• “The graphics and atmosphere are surprisingly good; it has dynamic reflections that look like ray tracing.
-You can see full reflections on shiny floor tiles and mirrors.
-It stands up against the best-looking games of this type, in my opinion, and despite the dynamic lighting, performance is very good.”
+• “The graphics and atmosphere are surprisingly good, featuring dynamic reflections that look like ray tracing; you can see full reflections on shiny floor tiles and mirrors.
+It stands up against the best-looking games of this type, and despite the dynamic lighting, performance is very good.”

-• “The atmosphere is really good with beautiful prerendered graphics that showcase the talent of one indie developer.”
+• “The atmosphere is really good with beautiful prerendered graphics really showcasing the talent of one indie developer.”

 • “On the other hand, when you look at the game too closely, you'll notice the low budget graphics and all sorts of cut corners.”